zippiehq/vcr/docs/advanced.md

 - Only works with `--hot` flag explicitly set
 - File changes trigger full container restart
 - Available in `dev`, `stage`, `stage-release`, and `prod-debug` profiles only

 ---

+## 🏗️ Build System Options

+### Depot vs Docker Buildx
+- **--depot**: Uses depot build system for faster builds (auto-detected if depot.json exists)
+- **--no-depot**: Forces docker buildx instead of depot
+- **--force-docker-tar**: Forces Docker for tar creation instead of VCR snapshot builder

+### When to Use Depot
+- Faster builds for large projects
+- Better caching and parallelization
+- Automatic detection if `depot.json` exists in project root

+---